schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Culprit

-A measurer guesss a liberation at a emergency room.
+A measurer guesss a liberation at an emergency room.

 ## Snail